 - Talk more and better about money.
 It bothers me how often my children say things like “Can you please get X on your phone?”
 Although Jeff Bezos is obviously to blame for the majority of this, my kids have no concept that the things I “get” on my phone cost money – and this is because I have not done great job of explaining the concept of money, other than in the proverbial and sarcastic “YOU THINK JURASSIC HOTWHEELS GROW ON TREES???” sense.
 I’d like to spend more time talking with my kids about how our family earns its money, about prices, and about why wanting something does not and should not translate automatically into getting it.

 - Schedule less.
 (But also sometimes more.)
-This a post-pandemic one here.
-But once activities resume, I’m making a commitment to not fall into the overscheduling trap that so many of us fall into with elementary school-aged children, because too many sports, lessons and activities take a toll on everyone.
+OK, pandemic kind of messes with this one.
+But.
+I’m making a commitment to not fall into the overscheduling trap that so many of us fall into with elementary school-aged children, because too many sports, lessons and activities take a toll on everyone.
 As a dear friend said recently, “it’s not their fault that our lives are so full,” and yet so often we take it out on them.
 I’ve noticed that often my husband and I respond to our existential exhaustion by wasting our weekend time lying around and saying “yes” to the iPads too much.
 In the coming new year, when and if our lives return to some form of normalcy, I vow to be more selective about what I sign my children up for, so that on the weekends there is remaining gas in the tank to actually spend time together.